bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-1.md

 * Consider an ordinary web map that you might use to get to the nearest coffee shop
     * It would include data about ...
-    * Where coffee shops are located
+        * Where coffee shops are located,
-    * What those coffee shops are called and when they're open
+        * What those coffee shops are called and when they're open,
-    * Where you are located
+        * Where you are located,
-    * How you're planning to get around (walk, bike, transit, drive)
+        * How you're planning to get around (walk, bike, transit, drive),
-    * How roads and paths are connected in space
+        * How roads and paths are connected in space,
-    * What the roads are named
+        * What the roads are named,
         * And more!
 * Data encode human observations of the world in a way that is legible to computers.

 <aside>